 Why Is My Savannah Monitor Not Eating?

-The reasons why your Savannah monitor is refusing to eat are many, so be sure to survey their living conditions and regular dietary habits to see if any of these problems are the cause of the food refusal.
+The reasons why your Savannah monitor is refusing to eat are many, so be sure to survey their living conditions and regular dietary habits to see if any of these problems are the cause of the

 1. Diapause (Seasonal Changes)

 Savannah monitors are known for surviving the dry seasons of their natural habitat by not eating, a phenomenon known as diapause.

 This means that they can often go months at a time without consuming a single meal.